An Exclusive Nile Cruise Led by Expert Anthony Sattin

 Your journey starts with an early afternoon flight from London to Cairo, which takes around five hours.

-On arrival you'll be met by your driver for a private transfer to The Four Seasons Nile Plaza Cairo, your centrally-located home for the next two nights which overlooks the Nile.
+On arrival you'll be met by one of representatives who will have your visa for you, and help you through customs to meet your driver for a private transfer to The Four Seasons Nile Plaza Cairo, your centrally-located home for the next two nights which overlooks the Nile.

 Today is all about exploring Cairo and its fascinating history, culture and architecture.
 Take your time to discover this ancient metropolis that has attracted armies, archaeologists and artists across its 5,000-year history.